Yash-psycho/Hospital-Risk-Predictions/README.md

 🧠 Try alternative ML models (XGBoost, SVM, etc.)

 🔍 Feature selection via mutual info or SHAP

-💻 How to Run
-📂 Upload the dataset to your Google Colab environment

-▶️ Open and run TEAM-118.ipynb

 📊 View all visualizations and model metrics auto-generated